alpiepho/coursera_go_classes/alpiepho/Course1/week1/Quiz.md

 function calls

-Deallocation of objects which are no longer in use
+X - Deallocation of objects which are no longer in use

 Reorganization of source code to improve encapsulation and understandability